nyholku/thaler/README.md

 ## That's all (for now)
 That's all folks!
 For now...

+##PS

-PS None of this is a joke, you can compile and run the code with the `run.sh` script.
+None of this is a joke, if you don't believe you can compile and run the code with the `run.sh` script.

 Having said that I repeat that this is just a bit of fun not to be taken seriously.